rnetser/opendatahub-tests/docs/DEVELOPER_GUIDE.md

 - When a refactor is needed as part of the current PR, the refactor should be done in another PR and the current PR should be rebased on it.
 - Please address each comment in code review
   - If a comment was addressed and accepted, please comment as done and resolve.
   - If a comment was addressed and rejected or additional discussion is needed, add your input and do not resolve the comment.
+  - To
+  minimize the number of comments, please try to address all comments in one PR.
 - Before a PR can be merged:
   - PRs must be verified and marked with "verified" label.
   - PRs must be reviewed by at least two reviewers other than the committer.